-The goal of this executive summary is to briefly describe our approach to estimating the rate and degree of natural land area loss across the conterminous United States between 2001 and 2017, as well as the degree of land fragmentation by 2017.
-This document describes the relationship of this new work to the Disappearing West project outputs, details the principal methods and results, and offers a number of recommended uses, as well as caveats associated with the approach and outputs.
+The goal of this technical report is to briefly describe our approach to estimating the rate and degree of natural land area loss across the conterminous United States from 2001 to 2017, as well as the degree of land fragmentation and changes to the amount of wild acres remaining.
+This document describes and relies on the relationship of this new work to the Disappearing West (DW) project outputs, details the principal methods, approach, and results, and offers a number of recommended uses, as well as caveats associated with the approach and outputs.
+We intend for the results to be used to inform discussion regarding patterns of natural land loss in the US, as well as rates of land loss from 2001-2017.
+Additional results not reported here are available upon request.